Charles H. Parker

-Charles H. Parker (November 16, 1814 - March 3, 1890) was an American cutler, machinist and manufacturer of reapers from Beloit, Wisconsin, who served on the city council and as mayor of that city, and on the Rock County board of supervisors and spent three terms as a member of the Wisconsin State Assembly from Rock County, first as a Republican and later as a Greenbacker.
+Charles H. Parker (November 16, 1814 – March 3, 1890) was an American cutler, manufacturer, politician, and Wisconsin pioneer.
+He was the 5th and 21st mayor of Beloit, Wisconsin, serving from 1861 to 1862 and from 1884 to 1887.
+He also represented Beloit for three terms in the Wisconsin State Assembly (1868, 1869, 1878).
+For most of his political career he was a Republican, but he was a Greenbacker for his 1878 legislative term.

 Background

-Parker was born in Newton, Massachusetts on November 16.
+Parker was born in Newton, Massachusetts, on November 16.
 1814, and received a common school education.
 His father was a sea captain, and died when Charles was a small boy.
-His family moved to Dedham, Massachusetts when he was ten years old and to Canton, Massachusetts when he was sixteen.
-He moved to Concord, New Hampshire in 1837, where he was a cutler for some time.
+His family moved to Dedham, Massachusetts, when he was ten years old and to Canton, Massachusetts, when he was sixteen.
+He moved to Concord, New Hampshire, in 1837, where he was a cutler for some time.
 He "came west" in the spring of 1848, and first settled at Belvidere, Illinois, where he managed the farm of a Dr. Jonathan Stone near that city.
 He married Eleanor Stone, Dr. Stone's daughter (like him a native of Massachusetts, and a Universalist).